 Ingredients For 6 Servings

-1. COOK the bacon in large skillet over medium heat until crisp.
+1. COOK the bacon in a large skillet over medium heat until crisp.
 Reserve 1 tablespoon of the drippings.
-Crumble the bacon and set aside.
+Crumble the bacon and set it aside.

-2. MIX the marinade packet, oil, vinegar, maple syrup and the reserved bacon drippings in small bowl until well blended.
-Place the cabbage steaks in large resealable plastic bag or a glass dish.
+2. MIX the marinade packet, oil, vinegar, maple syrup, and the reserved bacon drippings in a small bowl until well blended.
+Place the cabbage steaks in a large resealable plastic bag or a glass dish.
 Add the marinade and turn to coat well.